Monday, August 24, 2026, 7:30 am – 4:30 pm | Live on the URI Kingston Campus

-APhA’s Pharmacy-Based Immunization Delivery certificate training program is based on national educational standards for immunization training from the Centers for Disease Control and Prevention.
+APhA’s Pharmacy-Based Immunization Delivery certificate training program for pharmacists is based on national educational standards for immunization training from the Centers for Disease Control and Prevention.
 This practice-based curriculum represents a fusion of science and clinical pharmacy.
 The program, which emphasizes a health care team approach, seeks to foster the implementation of interventions that will promote disease prevention and public health.

 The purpose of this certificate training program is to prepare pharmacists with comprehensive knowledge, skills, and resources necessary to provide immunization services to patients across the life span.